10 Tips for Catching Albies & Bones

-With the albie bite busting wide open in numerous southeastern New England locations, many anglers are saying that this season could go down as one of the best in recent memory.
-That said, the fish can still be maddeningly hard to catch.
+With the false albacore and bonito bite busting wide open in numerous southeastern New England locations, many anglers have come down with a case of “funny fish fever.”
 For these times, we offer the following article on albie tactics and techniques.
 Good luck, and get out there now, as you never know when these fickle fish will suddenly vanish.
+By Tom Richardson

 To help improve your odds, I offer the following tips, earned over many seasons of being frustrated by these seemingly diabolical late-season visitors.

 Go where the bait is: You won’t find albies if you don’t find their food.
 In other words, don’t expect them to hang around if there’s nothing to eat.
 When scouting for fish, focus on areas where small baitfish—e.g., bay anchovies, peanut bunker, silversides, or baby butterfish—are abundant.

 Slashes not slaps: Many anglers mistakenly waste their time casting to surface-busting bluefish in their pursuit of albies—and wind up losing a lot of lures in the process.
 You can generally tell the 2 species apart by their feeding style.
 Albies, as well as bonito, generally make fast, slashing attacks as they tear through bait pods, whereas bluefish tend to “slap” the water, often sticking their tails above the surface in the process.
 If you are unsure about which species you’ve got in front of you, take a few moments to observe the school before making a cast.
 If the fish are albies, you will often see their rounded backs and crescent tails as they slash through the school.
 Of course, there are times when the 2 species mix together, in which case you’ll just have to take your chances.